eagle840/katacoda-labs/tcpdumpnc/step1.md

 Overview of tcpdump

+tip!
-try not to use the execute, but actually type the commands in, you'll retain the information for longer.
+try not to use the 'auto execute', but actually type the commands in, you'll retain the information for longer.

+hint:
+ctrl-L refreshes the terminal

 uses libpcap library